 TIP NINE: Engage with Your Community

-Even though you might have to do it online for the time being, remember to engage with your community!
+Especially if you're running a small, local business, don't forget to engage with your community!
 You can easily use social media as a tool to show your support.
 Here are some ideas:

 - Donate food or supplies to your local humane society and encourage your followers to support them as well.